<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 Scientist using microscope in the laboratory

-Twenty years later, the story is vastly different.
-The Human Genome Project laid the groundwork for researchers to understand possible genetic links to specific diseases.
-Researchers interpreting this data have identified links between certain genes and certain outcomes, driving significant healthcare improvements.
+Today, the story is different.
+The Human Genome Project helped lay the groundwork for researchers to identify genetic links to specific diseases and outcomes, driving meaningful advances in healthcare and research.
 These developments have broadened our understanding of ourselves and our health.
-And, in many cases, this broader understanding begins with a simple swab.
+In many cases, this broader understanding begins with a simple swab.

 What is a genetic test?